 Technical Requirements for Devices

-Before you purchase the mentioned Huion pen displays, please note there are some technical requirements for the devices you use.
+Before you purchase the above-mentioned Huion pen displays, please note the following technical requirements for the said devices:

 - The USB-C port of the phones, tablets, and computers at least supports USB3.1 GEN1 data transfer protocol and DP1.2 Alt mode